burlachenkok/burlachenkok.github.io/_posts/2021-12-14-DP-And-LowResourceDL-classes-at-KAUST-post.md

 * GANs and Generative Zero-Shot Learning
 * Efficient training for Transformers and Graph Convolution Networks

 In terms of the academic load, it includes three assignments, but most grade depends on a course project.
+If you are targeting grade A it's better to start to work on the project as soon as possible.

-The course is very interesting and covers DL from that aspect and [prof. Mohamed Elhoseiny](https://www.kaust.edu.sa/en/study/faculty/mohamed-elhoseiny) is a very interactive professor.
+The course is very interesting and covers several recent DL relative activities in the area of Machine Learning.

+Also [prof. Mohamed Elhoseiny](https://www.kaust.edu.sa/en/study/faculty/mohamed-elhoseiny) is a very interactive professor.